brianmcananey/VSCode_Project3/README.md

 * Imagery is very important to the website as the site needs to show off the area the restaurants are in and be appealing for people to come and visit.

-* The pages will be consistent with the same large hero image displayed over the contents of 2 pages.
+* The pages will be consistent with the same large hero image displayed over the contents of the pages.
 They will also have the same navbar and footer.

 ### Icons